PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Experiments

 \paragraph{Zero-shot Image and Text Retrieval.} We evaluate cross-modal alignment via zero-shot retrieval in the shared embedding space: given a text query, retrieve the nearest images, and vice versa.
 This is also a standard benchmark for vision--language models~\citep{Radford2021}.
 We used the COCO validation set~\citep{Lin2014} and the Flickr30K test set~\citep{Young2014, Karpathy2015}.
 We report Recall at $k$ (R@$k$), the fraction of queries for which the paired instance appears in the top-$k$ retrieved results.

-Results are summarized in the left half of Table~\ref{tab:retrieval_detection_hmetrics_table}. \modelname achieves the best performance across all metrics and datasets on image retrieval, which supports our choice of the $\ell_1$-product metric in Eq.~\eqref{eq:distance}.
+Results are summarized in the left half of Table~\ref{tab:retrieval_detection_hmetrics_table}. \modelname achieves the best performance across almost combinations of performance measures and datasets, which supports our choice of the $\ell_1$-product metric in Eq.~\eqref{eq:distance}.
 This metric sums distances over hyperbolic factors; when an object specified in the text is absent from a candidate image, or an unspecified object is present, the corresponding factor incurs a large penalty.
 By contrast, a single hyperbolic space implicitly encodes the presence or absence of objects as hierarchical relations, which may weaken penalties for such mismatches and hinder separability of hard negatives.
-The vanilla CLIP works well for text retrieval, and \modelname attains a competitive performance.
-Texts are more diverse and ambiguous than images, and some texts may accidentally match with non-paired images, which may limit the benefits of our design.
+All models perform competitively on the text retrieval for Flickr, suggesting the performance saturation.

 \paragraph{Hierarchical Classification.} We evaluate the expressivity for the \emph{is-a} taxonomy via hierarchical classification~\citep{Kosmopoulos2015, Pal2025} on ImageNet~\citep{Russakovsky2015}, where class labels are enriched by WordNet~\citep{Miller1995} and errors between predicted and ground-truth classes are measured on the WordNet graph with unit-length edges: Tree Induced Error (TIE) is their graph distance; Lowest Common Ancestor (LCA) error is the maximum of the distances to their LCA; Jaccard similarity $J$, hierarchical precision $P_H$, and hierarchical recall $R_H$ are similarities between the sets of ancestors.